 In some studies, women who report living with their partners had higher contraceptive use prevalence.
 This was noted in a study in 5 regions of Brazil (Urruth, et al., 2016).

-Additionally, a study among adolescents using the 2008 Ghana Demographic Health studies, it is the opposite.
+Additionally, a study among adolescents using the 2014 Ghana Demographic Health Survey found higher contraceptive prevalence in the married (Nyarko, 2015).
+In other studies, it is the opposite.
 For instance, in the 2017 Ghana Maternal Health Survey, contraceptive prevalence rate (CPR) among all women age 15-49 is 25%, with 20% using modern methods.
-Twenty-five percent of currently married women age 15-49 and 31% of sexually active unmarried women age 15-49 use a modern method of contraception" (Ghana Statistical Service (GSS), Ghana Health Service (GHS), and ICF.
+Twenty-five percent of currently married women age 15-49 and 31% of sexually active unmarried women age 15-49 use a modern method of contraception (Ghana Statistical Service (GSS), Ghana Health Service (GHS), and ICF.
 2018.
 Ghana Maternal Health Surve2017.
 Accra, Ghana: GSS, GHS, and ICF.)